bedrocklinux/bedrocklinux-website/markdown/introduction.md

 ### {id="brs"} brs ("BedRock Setup")

-`brs` will set up clients.
-Note that will be dropped in Bedorck Linux 1.0alpha3, as clients will no longer have to be set up after the initial setup at boot.
+`brs` will set up the `share` items from `brclients.conf` in the client provided as an argument.
+In Bedrock Linux 1.0alpha3, this is automatically used at boot and rarely needs to be run by the user.
+The exception is if a new client is added or a share mount point accidentally removed, in which case the user can simply call `brs ~(clientname~)`.

 ### {id="brp"} brp ("BedRock Path")